NetizenCorp/GVM-Docker/README.md

         volumes:
           - gvm-data:/data              # DO NOT MODIFY
         environment:
-          - USERNAME="admin"            # You can leave the username as admin or change to what ever you like
+          - USERNAME="admin"            # You can leave the username as admin or change to whatever you like
           - PASSWORD="admin"            # Please use 15+ Characters consisting of numbers, lower & uppercase letters, and a special character.
           - HTTPS=true                  # DO NOT MODIFY
           - TZ="ETC"                    # Change to your corresponding timezone